osakechan/notoriousPID/README.md

 - the lcd utilizes a trim-pot to adjust contrast (dashed blue wire)
 - the rotary encoder from adafruit incorporates a pushbutton (shown seperate)
 - the onewire data line requires a 4.7kohm pullup (dashed green wire)
+- external power *must* be supplied to the onewire sensors (cannot use parasite power)
 - there is no template for the sainsmart relay board but wiring should be straight-foraward

 ###Control Overview: